Building lattices and zeta functions: Affine buildings

 \begin{proof} (a) Let $C\subset X$ be a chamber.
-For any given $y$ there are only finitely many $y'$ in the same relative position with respect to $C$.
+As $X$ is locally finite, for any given $y$ there are only finitely many $y'$ in the same relative position with respect to $C$.
 Sharing the same relative position is an equivalence relation and the class $[y]_C$ of a given $y$ is uniquely determined by the map $C\to [0,\infty)$, $c\mapsto d(c,y)$.
 Therefore, relative position classes are preserved by $K_C$ and for given $y$, every apartment $\a$ containing $C$, contains exactly one $y'\sim_Cy$.

 Let now $g$ be generic, $\a=\Min(g)$ and $C$ a chamber in $\a$.
 If $y\in X$ and $z\sim_{gC} gy$, then it follows that $d(y,z)\ge l(g)$.
 This applies in particular to $z=gy'$ for any $y'\sim_Cy$.
-Let $k\in K_c$ and $h=gk$, then for $x\in C$ one has $hx=gx$ and therefore $d(x,hx)=l(g)$, so $l(h)\le l(g)$.
+Let $k\in K_C$ and $h=gk$, then for $x\in C$ one has $hx=gx$ and therefore $d(x,hx)=l(g)$, so $l(h)\le l(g)$.
 On the other hand, let $y\in X$, then $y'=ky\sim_Cy$, so $hy=gy'\sim_{gC}gy$ and hence $d(y,hy)\ge l(g)$, so $l(h)\ge l(g)$ as claimed.